Article by Philip McCouat of the Journal of Art in Society

 Possibly the most popular, and daring, of the early French balloonists – male or female – was the diminutive Sophie Blanchard.
 Her life had been transformed when her future husband, the balloonist Jean-Pierre Blanchard, took her on her first flight in 1798 .
 In his book Falling Upwards, Richard Holmes describes how the 20-year-old Sophie’s normal nervousness and shyness disappeared as soon as she experienced the “sensation incomparable” of entering the air.
 In the balloon, she became “confident and commanding, a natural entertainer and a provoking exhibitionist, daring to the point of recklessness” .

-Sophie quickly developed into a skilled professional, specialising in night ascents with spectacular firework displays which drew huge crowds.
+Sophie quickly developed into a skilled professional, specializing in night ascents with spectacular firework displays which drew huge crowds.
 Her entrepreneurial flair was extraordinary.
 Instead of using the usual large canopy and wicker basket, her performances came to involve an ascent in a terrifyingly-exposed, tiny decorative silver gondola/cradle, suspended from a silk balloon.
 As Holmes describes it, “it was virtually like standing in a flying champagne bucket” (Fig 11) .

 Fig 11: Illustration, Sophie Blanchard balloon ascent, Milan, 1811.

 Holmes goes on to record how, as Sophie’s ambitions and skills increased, her small balloon lifted more and more complicated pyrotechnical rigs, with long booms carrying rockets and cascades, and suspended networks of lights, all of which she would skilfully ignite with extended systems of tapers and fuses.
-Dressed in her trademark huge, extravagantly-plumed hat and an elegant white tight-fitting gown with low décolletage, “her small white figure would appear like some unearthly airborne creature or apparition, suspended several hundred feet overhead in the night sky, above a sea of flaming stars and coloured smoke”.
+Dressed in her trademark huge, extravagantly-plumed hat and an elegant white tight-fitting gown with low décolletage, “her small white figure would appear like some unearthly airborne creature or apparition, suspended several hundred feet overhead in the night sky, above a sea of flaming stars and colored smoke”.

-Despite competition from her rival Ėlisa Garnerin [50A], Sophie became Napoleon’s Aéronaute des Fétes Officielles, with responsibility for organising ballooning displays at all major public events in Paris.
+Despite competition from her rival Ėlisa Garnerin [50A], Sophie became Napoleon’s Aéronaute des Fétes Officielles, with responsibility for organizing ballooning displays at all major public events in Paris.
 Later, after Napoleon’s fall, King Louis XVIII appointed her Official Aeronaut of the Restoration.
 She gave displays throughout Europe – ascending as high as 12,000 feet, enduring icy conditions, all-night and marathon flights, occasional crash landings and even bouts of unconsciousness.
 After a 15 year career, however, she had her last, fatal crash.
 Falling onto rooftops when her hydrogen balloon ignited during a display, she became the first woman to be killed in an aviation accident.

 Sophie’s daredevil tradition was revived towards the end of the century, particularly in England, where dozens of celebrity women aeronauts and “artistes” began performing at county fairs and festivals .
 One of the most famous was the 20-year-old Dolly Shepherd, who popularised a particularly daring balloon act in which she ascended several thousand feet hanging onto a trapeze, from which she released herself and dropped back to earth by parachute.
 Echoing Sophie Blanchard’s experience, Dolly said she “never lost that sense of wonderment and ecstasy whenever [she] floated alone in the awesome silence” .